llm-d/llm-d-model-service/README.md

 # Model Service

-`ModelService` is a Kubernetes operator (CRD + controller) that enables the creation of vllm pods and routing resources for a given base-model.
+`ModelService` is a Kubernetes operator (CRD + controller) that enables the creation of inference workloads and routing resources for a given base-model.

 Serving a base-model using `ModelService` involves creating a couple of Kubernetes objects.

 - `BaseConfig` configmap: this is typically created by the platform owner, and specifies configuration that is common across multiple base-models.

-- `ModelService` custom resource: this is typically created by the inference model owner; it specifies configuration that is specific to a given model, and can optionally refer to a `BaseConfig`.
+- `ModelService` custom resource: this is typically created by the inference model owner; it specifies configuration that is specific to a given base-model, and can optionally refer to a `BaseConfig`.

-`BaseConfig` configmap values are templated, and their values are dynamically interpolated when the `ModelService` custom resource is reconciled.
+The values in `BaseConfig`, and some values in `ModelService` are templated.
+When the `modelservice` resource is reconciled:

+1. Template variables in `baseconfig` and `modelservice` are dynamically interpolated based on the `modelservice` spec.
+2. A semantic merge takes place between `baseconfig` and `modelservice`.
+3. Inference workloads, routing resources, and RBACs authorizations needed by them are dynamically created in the cluster.

 ![model-service-arch](model-service-arch.png)

 ## Key Features

-- Simple `ModelService` Kubernetes custom resource that enables model owners to serve base-models
-- Enables common configuration across multiple models to be captured in a `BaseConfig` configmap.
-This configmap
 - Enables disaggregated prefill
 - Supports creation of [Gateway API Inference Extension](https://gateway-api-inference-extension.sigs.k8s.io) resources for routing
 - Supports auto-scaling of prefill and decode deployments with HPA and/or other auto-scalers